hereon-GEMS/P61AToolkit/docs-src/source/installation/index.rst

 1. Python.
 We recommend using `Anaconda Python <https://www.anaconda.com/products/individual>`_ for its convenience and availability.
 Depending on your OS and Python distribution, working with packages like Qt and OpenGL can be pretty taxing.
 Hence, we recommend Anaconda as a convenient cross-platform solution.

 2. IDE (source code editor): `PyCharm <https://www.jetbrains.com/pycharm/>`_.
 We recommend PyCharm for its beginner friendly all-in-one approach and cross-platform availability.
-The community edition is free and has a lot of helpful features.
+The community edition is free and has a lot of helpful features (Virtual environment and Git integration).

 Setting up a PyCharm project.
 =============================